giordano-lucas/exchange-price-propagation/index.md

 The visualation is available [at this address](https://murmuring-garden-88123.herokuapp.com/)

 > **Note**: this application runs in a free container within the ***Heroku*** platform.
 Hence, it may take a couple of seconds to load.

+We could not embed this plot in this website because `GitHub pages` only supports static websites.
+The resampling and moving averages operations required a dynamic server and we have to use ***Heroku*** in that regard.
+### Propagation speed vs distances on the globe

+This last plot aims to provide yet another way of visualising the progation speed.
+In this form, because only 3 data points are available, the plot is not very usefull.
+Nevertheless, the code is already setup and could be fed with additional data points at a later stage.
+We thought this plot has a clear potential and that it would be interesting to start the developpment.

+> **Note**: this plot was constructed using the `GeoPandas` library.

 # Further steps

-TODO: lucas

 We observed substancial variability in the distribution of lags.
 This is mainly related to the fact that:
 1. the analysis was only conducted for the `RSDA` stock.
 2. The greedy optimisation algorithm sometimes produces outliers

 Averaging the results across multiple stocks shall help reducing the variance of the estimation.

+Finally, one of the intial objectives was to try to reconstruct Moore's from the dataset.

 # Conclusion

 TODO: Augustin ou Lucas

+Through this project, we